Skip to content

 The Sunshine Coast RCMP detachment building in Sechelt.

-The drivers of the two vehicles involved in a crash near Secret Cove on July 3, which closed Highway 101 for several hours, were both injured and transported to Vancouver for medical treatment, according to an email from Halfmoon Bay Volunteer Fire Department chief Ryan Daley.
+The two individuals were both lone occupants of their vehicles when involved in the crash which closed Highway 101 for several hours.
+Both were transported to by air to Vancouver for medical treatment, according to an email from Halfmoon Bay Volunteer Fire Department chief Ryan Daley.

 “The Halfmoon Bay Fire Department was paged out at 3:32 p.m. to a head on collision at Mercer Rd. and Highway 101," Daley wrote.